 This blog offers concise, research-based articles and other resources that can help you improve your health as quickly as possible.

 My experience includes a Bachelor of Science degree in biology from UW-Madison and research experience in the world-renowned Thomson regenerative biology research lab.
 In the lab, I learned about the causes of stem-cell decline, cardiovascular disease, and regenerative medicine.
-I also helped to develop a system that could be used to study changes in ex-vivo vascular tissue and eventually be used to replace diseased tissue in humans.
+I also helped to develop a system that could be used to study changes in ex-vivo vascular tissue and eventually be used to sustain complex tissues and organoids.

 Before my time in Madison, I worked for two years in an organic grocery store called Good Harvest Market.
 It was here that my passion for learning about health started.
 I noticed that many of our customers seemed healthy for their age, and I made my first tangible connection between diet and health.
 Later at Good Harvest, I was given the opportunity to work in the wellness department, where I helped customers find nutritional supplements, researched health topics for them, and collaborated with other wellness members.
 After seeing the difference I was able to make in people’s lives here, I was inspired to continue researching the connections between our lifestyle and health so that I could help more people live healthier.

-After all this time spent researching health and disease, I have gained a greater appreciation for the complexity of human biology.
-Despite this complexity, improving your health doesn’t have to be complex — Join me, as I distill the key lessons that I’ve learned that can help you become the healthiest version of yourself.
+All this time spent researching health and disease has given me a greater appreciation for the complexity of biology.
+Yet, despite this complexity, improving your health doesn’t have to be complex — Join me, as I distill the key insights I’ve learned that can help you become the healthiest version of yourself.

 Disclaimer: I’m not a doctor.
 Always talk to a health professional before doing things that may influence your health.
 This website only serves to inform, not provide medical advice.